 Yes, that’s true.
 I firmly believe that the photo book is still an underestimated asset in the cultural history of photography.
 Speaking as a photographer it is the one vehicle for photography that has influenced, not just me, but many photographers in a very big way.
 Finally in this last decade, there has been a strong revival of interest in the photobook.
 I am working with Gerry Badger on Vol 3 of the History of the Photobook, to be published by Phaidon.

 I am currently doing a commission in Paris for the Museum of European Photography, which will be shown in 2014.
 I am continuing to work on my Black Country stories project, which I am doing for Multistory.
-I am also starting to make a film every year for them and in 2011 I did a film about a sweet factory in Dudley.
+I am also starting to make a film every year for them.
+You can see these on my film page.
 I am working away on a new book about Britain; it is an update of the “Think of England” project.
+Phaidon publishes the third volume of the highly influential History of the Photobook in Spring 2014 and I am working on a book about the History of Chinese Photobooks to be published by Aperture in late 2014.